- Rust 85.7%

 Runtime flow:

-_openrpcserver starts, creates Unix socket per context- Registers domain handlers with the Axum JSON-RPC router
+_serverbinary starts, creates a single Unix socket per service- Registers domain handlers with the unified Axum JSON-RPC router

 Building